neuronetio/deep-state-observer/README.md

 ## queue

-You can wait with update untill all other tasks are finished.
+You can wait with update until all other tasks are finished.

 ```javascript
 const state = new State({ test: 1, other: "x" });